Divorce

 In Kentucky, the legal term for the process of divorce is “dissolution of marriage.”
 Although this page uses the more common word “divorce” throughout, it is important to clarify that the two terms are essentially interchangeable.

-Instead, the state only requires that spouses say there had been an “irretrievable breakdown” in the relationship, and as a result divorce is the best course of action.
-There are times, however, where one spouse might argue that the marriage is salvageable.
-In these cases, the party seeking divorce can bring the matter before a judge, who will then consider the details of why the party filed for divorce, the likelihood for the couple’s reconciliation, and other factors the parties find relevant to the decision.
+The state only requires spouses to acknowledge an “irretrievable breakdown” in the relationship, indicating that divorce is the best course of action.
+Occasionally, one spouse might argue that the marriage is salvageable.
+In these cases, the spouse seeking divorce can bring the matter before a judge, who will then consider the details, the likelihood of reconciliation, and other relevant factors.

 How Long Does an Uncontested Divorce Take in Kentucky?

-In Kentucky, an uncontested divorce usually takes 60 to 90 days after filing the divorce papers.
-The process is shorter than a contested divorce because there are no court hearings or divorce proceedings.
+In Kentucky, an uncontested divorce usually takes 60 to 90 days after filing.
+The process is shorter than a contested divorce because there are no court hearings or proceedings.

 The process of an uncontested divorce in Kentucky includes: